MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

 ---
 author: melissahellmund
-description: Learn how to create an access team to sahre a guide in Microsoft Dynamics 365 Guides. ms.author: mehellmu ms.date: 04/05/2022 ms.topic: article
+description: Learn how to create an access team to share a guide in Microsoft Dynamics 365 Guides. ms.author: mehellmu ms.date: 04/05/2022 ms.topic: article